 SMI’s capability is founded in engineering expertise across mechanics, electro-optics, materials, and industrial disciplines.
-Our design work is focussed on achieving manufacturing excellence and economic efficiencies for our customers.
+Our design work is focused on achieving manufacturing excellence and economic efficiencies for our customers.
 An extensive in-house testing capability provides quality assurance of the highest level.

 Wet and dry mate cable systems for hostile environments